2025 Sydney Harbour Bridge protest: Police response

 NSW Police had requested a court order to block the protest over concerns of public safety.
 This followed a 2022 legislation by the NSW government that made it an offence to cause distruption to major roads, which was created in response to climate change activists protesting in major roads in Port Botany.

 Acting commissioner Peter McKenna said the police would apply to the Supreme Court of New South Wales to classify the protest as unlawful.
-During the hearing, an overflow room was created for observers due to the amount of people wanting to attend.
+During the hearing, an overflow room was created for observers due to the number of people wanting to attend.

-The Supreme Court denied the application brought by NSW Police.
+The Supreme Court of New South Wales denied the application brought by NSW Police.
 Justice Belinda Rigg, said the claim that the protest would cause significant disruption was "far from determinative" for the protest to be unlawful since doing so would mean that "no assembly involving inconvenience would be permitted".
 Rather, Rigg stated that "It is in the nature of peaceful protests to cause disruption to others." and that Palestine for Action had "compellingly" explained their reason for believing the protest was needed.
 Palestine Action Group argued that the use of the bridge would be a "powerful message" and that bridge has been closed down for "lesser reasons" such as filming movies.
 They also warned of a "potential for violence" if the police were able to arrest people for attending the protest.
-While deciding in favour of Palestine Action Group, Rigg said that "the public interest in freedom of expression, at this time, in the manner contemplated, for the reasons advanced, is very high," and rejected any suggestion that her decision would condone any antisocial or behaviour or violence.
+Rigg decided in favour of Palestine Action Group, stating that "the public interest in freedom of expression, at this time, in the manner contemplated, for the reasons advanced, is very high".
+She rejected any suggestion that her decision would condone any antisocial or behaviour or violence.

 The protest was approved the day before it was to take place, causing NSW Police to reorganise their plans quickly.
 Palestine Action Group, the organisers of the protest, had said that they would continue regardless of the outcome of the police request, saying on Facebook "whatever happens, see you on Sunday".